PdxCodeGuild/Programming102/labs/lab3.md

 This lab will involve writing a program that allows the user to convert a number between units.

+Each version should be accomplished using a **dictionary** and each can be completed without the use of `if`/`elif` statements.

 ## Version 1

 Ask the user for the number of feet, and print out the equivalent distance in meters.

 Hint: 1 ft is 0.3048 m.

 So we can get the output in meters by **multiplying the input distance by 0.3048**.
 Below is some sample input/output.

 ```
 > what is the distance in feet?
 12